gmcastil/oddball/README.md

 Options:

-  -c, --coe-only    Generates the interim coefficients file instead of a
+  `-c`, `--coe-only`: Generates the interim coefficients file instead of a .mif file.
-                    .mif file.
 Possibly useful for manually hacking of source code.
   -m, --with-map    Use this file to place additional data into memory -o, --output      Output filename to use (optional).
 Default is to use the
                     input filename with .mif